 Retail Investors play a vital role in SME IPOs.
 To be eligible as a Retail Investor, an individual must adhere to the following criteria:

-- The investor should apply for shares worth above 1,00,000 in the SME IPO.
+- The investor should apply for shares worth at least 2,00,000 in the SME IPO from April 2025.

 Non-Institutional Investors (NIIs) are high-net-worth individuals.
 To be eligible as an NII in SME IPOs, an investor must meet the following criteria: